Follow Us

 By signing an application for membership in the California Association of Mortgage Professionals, every applicant signals his or her commitment to uphold CAMP's values as follows:

-"I pledge to conduct my business in accordance with the laws, rules, and regulations of the state of California, the federal government, and in accordance with the Code of Ethics, Standards of Practice, Bylaws, and Board policies of the California Association of Mortgage Professionals, and the National Association of Mortgage Brokers, as applicable.
+"I pledge to conduct my business in accordance with the laws, rules, and regulations of the state of California, the federal government, and in accordance with the Code of Ethics, Standards of Practice, Bylaws, and Board policies of the California Association of Mortgage Professionals.
 I understand that failure to do so may result in the termination of my membership without refund."

 Code of Ethics